chindimaga/Update_messenger/README.md

 ## Slack client

 It is an amazing app.
 You get a webhook when you create an app.
 Using the web hook you can easily send the message to your thread.
 If you are working in machine learning , you can use the code to get updates about how much the training has been done.
 You can get notifications on phone if you install the app.
+Make an auth.py file in the working directory and store your webhook in this file.
+Type the following command in your teminal.
+>touch auth.py

 # Dataset